 - Prepare the vegan egg in a small bowl and set aside, OR, measure the ¾ cup of JUST egg into a measuring cup (DO NOT add water).

 - Put 1 cup of the pudding in the eggs and whisk until combined.
 Slowly whisk the egg mixture into the pan of pudding and keep whisking for about 5 minutes, or until super thick and creamy.
-Whisk in the 1 tbsp of butter until fully melted, approximately 1 minute.
+Whisk in the 1 tablespoon of butter until fully melted, approximately 1 minute.
 Remove from heat and let cool.

 - TO ASSEMBLE